 Textiles and lullabies – Ceyda Oskay’s residency in the art studio

-Ceyda Oskay is the new artist in residence at the heart of our current exhibition, Room to Breathe.
-As with previous artists, we asked Ceyda and the curator-in-residence of the art studio, Dima Karout, a series of questions and answers to find out more about Ceyda’s artistic practice.
+Ceyda Oskay is the new artist in residence in our current exhibition, Room to Breathe.
+As with previous artists, we asked Ceyda and the curator in residence of the art studio, Dima Karout, a series of questions and answers to find out more about Ceyda’s artistic practice.

 Ceyda uses textiles to explore symbolic themes around migration experiences, inviting us to engage with more abstract concepts and reminding us that individual migration projects are shaped by more than the structural dimensions of poverty or conflict.
 Her interest revolves around the exploration of dreams, utopias, dystopias in migration experiences, and her artistic practice features a unique use of textiles, imprints and interactive spaces.